How Kings of Leon's feelings on Sex On Fire changed over the years

 Loading audio...

-"Sex on Fire is a weird one," said bassist Jared.
+"Sex on Fire is a weird one," revealed bassist Jared.
 "It's almost grown in a cult fashion since it came out.
 It was pretty big and I think Use Somebody was even bigger and now Sex on Fire is the biggest one and we didn't expect it and we still are blown away."

 Frontman Caleb admitted: "It's one of those songs that we used to kind of... you don't dread playing it, but it's one of those things where you would just see how much bigger of a response it got to everything else and it made you feel bad for the rest of [the set].